FoxIO-LLC/ja4/README.md

 ## Database

-An official JA4+ database of fingerprints, associated applications and recommended detection logic is in the process of being built.
+The official JA4+ database of fingerprints, associated applications and recommended detection logic is here: [ja4db.com](https://ja4db.com/)

-In the meantime, see [ja4plus-mapping.csv](https://github.com/FoxIO-LLC/ja4/blob/main/ja4plus-mapping.csv)
+This database is under very active development.
+Expect orders of magnitude more fingerprint combinations and data over the next few months (Aug 2024).

-Feel free to do a pull request with any JA4+ data you find.
+A sample [ja4plus-mapping.csv](https://github.com/FoxIO-LLC/ja4/blob/main/ja4plus-mapping.csv) is also available for quick reference.

 ## JA4+ Details